– ISO 14024

 ISO 14024: rules for a third party certification

-The ISO 14024 standard establishes the principles and procedures for ecolabels and certifications that are verified by a third party, ensuring that consumers and professional purchasers are given accurate, comparable information.
+The ISO 14024 standard establishes the principles and procedures for ecolabels and certifications that include indpendent verification, ensuring that consumers and professional purchasers are given accurate, comparable information.

 This standard, set by the International Organization for Standardization (ISO), includes the selection of product categories, product environmental criteria and product function characteristics, and for assessing and demonstrating compliance.

 The definition of an ISO 14024 Type 1 label is: “a voluntary, multiple-criteria based, third party program that awards a license that authorizes the use of environmental labels on products indicating overall environmental preferability of a product within a particular product category based on life cycle considerations.”

 This is an overview of the standard.
 For full information, contact